mdean75/boundscheck/README.md

 1. If the project you want to lint does not have one already, copy the [.golangci.yml](https://github.com/golangci/golangci-lint/blob/master/.golangci.yml) to the root directory.
 2. Adjust the YAML to appropriate `linters-settings.custom` entries as so:
-    ```yml
+    ```yaml
     linters-settings:
       custom:
         example:
           path: /example.so
           description: The description of the linter
           original-url: github.com/golangci/example-linter
+          settings: # Settings are optional.
+            one: Foo
+            two:
+              - name: Bar
+            three:
+              name: Bar
     ```

 That is all the configuration that is required to run a custom linter in your project.